trustbloc/orb/README.md

   -P, --activitypub-page-size string                         The maximum page size for an ActivityPub collection or ordered collection.
 Alternatively, this can be set with the following environment variable: ACTIVITYPUB_PAGE_SIZE
   -o, --allowed-origins stringArray                          Allowed origins for this did method.
 Alternatively, this can be set with the following environment variable: ALLOWED_ORIGINS
   -d, --anchor-credential-domain string                      Anchor credential domain (required).
 Alternatively, this can be set with the following environment variable: ANCHOR_CREDENTIAL_DOMAIN
-  -i, --anchor-credential-issuer string                      Anchor credential issuer (required).
-Alternatively, this can be set with the following environment variable: ANCHOR_CREDENTIAL_ISSUER
-  -g, --anchor-credential-url string                         Anchor credential url (required).
-Alternatively, this can be set with the following environment variable: ANCHOR_CREDENTIAL_URL
       --anchor-data-uri-media-type string                    The media type for data URIs in an anchor Linkset.
 Possible values are 'application/json' and 'application/gzip;base64'.
 If 'application/json' is specified then the content of the data URIs in the anchor LInkset are encoded as an escaped JSON string.
 If 'application/gzip;base64' is specified then the content is compressed with gzip and base64 encoded (default is 'application/gzip;base64').Alternatively, this can be set with the following environment variable: ANCHOR_DATA_URI_MEDIA_TYPE
       --anchor-status-in-process-grace-period string         The period in which witnesses will not be re-selected for 'in-process' anchors.Defaults to 1m if not set.
 Alternatively, this can be set with the following environment variable: ANCHOR_STATUS_IN_PROCESS_GRACE_PERIOD
       --anchor-status-monitoring-interval string             The interval in which 'in-process' anchors are monitored to ensure that they will be witnessed(completed) as per policy.Defaults to 5s if not set.
 Alternatively, this can be set with the following environment variable: ANCHOR_STATUS_MONITORING_INTERVAL